simon-ritchie/apysc/docstring_markdowns/apysc/_event/handler_circular_calling_util.md

 **[Returns]**

 - `prev_variable_name`: str
-  - A previous handler binded instance's variable name.
+  - A previous handler that binding instance's variable name.

 ## `_is_already_saved_circular_calling` function docstring

-Get a boolean indicating whether a specified handler name has been already saved as the circular calling handler or not.<hr>
+Get a boolean indicating whether the interface already has saved a handler name as the circular calling handler or not.<hr>

 **[Parameters]**